These are the world's ten hungriest countries in 2022

 Other awards for the Global Hunger Index include:

-Your tax-deductible gift makes you part of a vital community that enables us to reach 9 million people each year with lifesaving nutrition solutions.
+Your tax-deductible gift makes you part of a vital community that enables us to reach over 10 million people each year with lifesaving nutrition solutions.
 The end of hunger is possible within our lifetime.
 Your support can make it happen.